Smoking harms nearly every organ of the body. Some of these harmful effects are immediate. Find out how smoking affects different parts of your body.

 - Tobacco smoke can trigger an asthma attack or make an attack worse.

-- Smokers are 12 to 13 times more likely to die from chronic obstructive pulmonary disease—which includes emphysema and chronic bronchitis—than nonsmokers.
+- People who smoke are 12 to 13 times more likely to die from chronic obstructive pulmonary disease—which includes emphysema and chronic bronchitis—than people who don't smoke.

 - Ingredients in tobacco can damage your blood vessels and decrease the amount of blood flowing to wounds.
 They can also decrease oxygen in your blood.